munificent/ui-as-code/in-progress/optional-semicolons.md

     matches but does not consume a terminating token.
 Think of it like a zero-width lookahead in a regular expression.

-*   The `NO_TERM` rule does *not* match if the current token is terminating and is not in expression context.
+*   The `NO_TERM` rule matches if the current token is non-terminating or if we are in an expression context.
+Like `TERM`, when it matches, it doesn't consume the token.
 This is used to prohibit a newline from being ignored in places that would break the eagerness principle, like:

     ```dart
     foo() {